 Ventricular fibrillation is a type of arrhythmia, or irregular heartbeat, that affects your heart's ventricles.

-Ventricular tachycardia is a fast, abnormal heart rate that begins in the lower chambers of the heart.
+Ventricular tachycardia is a fast, abnormal heart rate that starts in the lower chambers of the heart.
 It can become life-threatening if it lasts more than a few seconds.
+Here's what you need to know about this condition.

-Sick sinus syndrome is a type of abnormal heartbeat, or arrhythmia.
-If you have sick sinus, you may have episodes when your heart beats very slowly, stops beating for a short while, or beats very rapidly.
+Sick sinus syndrome (SSS) is a type of abnormal heartbeat, or arrhythmia.
+If you have SSS, you may have episodes when your heart beats very slowly, stops beating for a short while, or beats very rapidly.

 Stroke is much more common in adults than children, but children get strokes, too.
 The good news is that a child has a better ability to recover from stoke than an adult because a child's brain is still developing.